aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 Note that this will install Command Line Tools if needed (which is the case if you're starting from a brand new laptop), which include `git` and `gcc` for instance.

+# Install python3 if not already there (e.g. Ubuntu 20.04)

+    apt install python3

 # Install Ansible